-- 1. To expose students to theory and research regarding interpersonal communication. - 2.
+- 1. To expose students to theory and research regarding communication in health care contexts. - 2.
 To enhance students' ability to critically analyze bodies of research, especially in identifying the strengths and weaknesses of lines of research. - 3.
-To provide students with the opportunity to develop a project addressing interpersonal communication through a research project, a teaching project, or an organizational problem-solving project.
+To provide students with the opportunity to develop a project addressing health communication through a research project, a teaching project, or an organizational problem-solving project.